Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Get-AzNetAppFilesSnapshotPolicy.md

 ```

 ### -AccountObject
-The account for the new pool object
+The Account for the new Snapshot Policy object

 ```yaml
 Type: Microsoft.Azure.Commands.NetAppFiles.Models.PSNetAppFilesAccount